Periodontology: Standard of periodontal treatment

 Non-surgical therapy is the golden standard of periodontal therapy which consists of debridement with a combination of oral-hygiene instructions and patient motivation.
-It mainly focuses on the elimination and reduction of putative pathogens and shifting the microbial flora to a favourable environment to stabilise periodontal disease.
+It mainly focuses on the elimination and reduction of putative pathogens and shifting the microbial flora to a favourable environment to stabilize periodontal disease.
 Debridement is thorough mechanical removal of calculus and dental biofilm from the root surfaces of the tooth.
 Debridement is the basis of treatment for inflammatory periodontal diseases and remains the golden standard for surgical and non-surgical treatment in the initial therapy.
 It is conducted by hand instrumentation such as curettes or scalers and ultrasonic instrumentation.
 It requires a few appointments, depending on time and clinician skills, for effective removal of supragingival and subgingival calculus, when periodontal pockets are involved.
 It can assist in periodontal healing and reduce periodontal pocketing by changing the subgingival ecological environment.
 Prevention of periodontal disease and maintenance of the periodontal tissues following initial treatment requires the patient's ability to perform and maintain effective dental plaque removal.
 This requires the patient to be motivated in improving their oral hygiene and requires behaviour change in terms of tooth brushing, interdental cleaning, and other oral hygiene techniques.
 Personal oral hygiene is often considered an essential aspect of controlling chronic periodontitis.
 Research has shown that it is important to appreciate the motivation of the patient behaviour changes that have originated from the patient.
 Patients must want to improve their oral hygiene and feel confident that they have the skills to do so.
 It is crucial for the clinician to encourage patient changes and to educate the patient appropriately.
 Motivational interviewing is a good technique to ask open-ended questions and express empathy towards the patient.

 Role of the oral health therapist

 An oral health therapist is a member of the dental team who is dual-qualified as a dental hygienist and dental therapist.
 They work closely with dentists and a number of dental specialists including periodontists.
 It is common for the oral health therapist to be involved in the treatment of gingival and periodontal diseases for patients.
 Their scope of practice in this area includes oral health assessment, diagnosis, treatment and maintenance and referral where necessary.
 They also have expertise in providing oral health education and promotion to support the patient to maintain their at-home oral care.
 Oral health therapists are employed by the dental team to share the responsibilities of care.
-They are an important asset as they have been uniquely and specifically trained in preventative dentistry and risk minimisation.
+They are an important asset as they have been uniquely and specifically trained in preventative dentistry and risk minimization.
 This allows the dental team to work more competently and effectively as dentists can manage more complex treatments or significantly medically compromised patients.